(Updated July 19, 2020 to compare Getaway House 1 bed vs 2 bed). My Getaway House Discount Code OBL saves $$.

 Getaway House offers one bed or two bed cabins.
+(UPDATE JULY 7, 2020: I had a second stay with Getaway in a 2 bed cabin and will be comparing the 1 bed vs 2 bed.
+Hint: I like the 2 bed more!)
 I stayed in a one bed cabin but the two bed cabins may be larger.
 The two bed cabins are bunk bed style so the view may be a little obstructed.
 They’re perfect if you have kids traveling with you or are brave enough to do a tiny cabin stay with 3 of your friends.

 They also have add-on kits for purchase when booking like intimacy kits, kids adventure kits, and celebration kits for birthdays, anniversaries and egagements.

 There is a $40 pet fee if you’re bringing your dog along.
 This includes some dog snacks.
 My Getaway cabin also had a water and food bowl, so I didn’t need to bring my own.

 requesting specific cabins (with the best views)

 The truth is some cabins have better views than others and some have waaay better views.
 I walked around looking at other Getaway cabins at the Big Bear outpost with a tinge of envy at the view some of these guests get to wake up to in the morning.